turneri/dashboard/README.md

 Current bugs:
   The playbook fails with no root access if the sudo cache has been emptied on the host machine, quickfix: run any sudo command as user ansible on host machine

+  Dashboard web-search only works if you want to search for the rapper DDG using duckduckgo.com

 My setup (nothing to do with the repo just here temporarily)